 It’s easy to fall into the trap of thinking that all caramel sauce must be dairy-based.
 In fact, there are plenty of ways to make a non-dairy caramel sauce.
 For example, I use plant-based milk in my Vegan Caramel Dessert Bars.
 It works!

-This recipe uses medjool dates, which have a sort of caramel flavor in and of themselves.
+This recipe uses Medjool dates, which have a sort of caramel flavor in and of themselves.
 You can simply combine dates with water or add a little bit of peanut butter to create even more caramel flavor.

 Do you love naturally sweetened desserts?
 Check out my Healthy Fruit Crisp recipe!
 It has a granola-type crust that’s so delicious!
-There’s also this simple Vegan Banana Ice Cream is made with minimal, all-natural ingredients!
+There’s also this simple Vegan Banana Ice Cream made with minimal, all-natural ingredients!

 Vegan Date Caramel Sauce

-- 1 cup Medjool dates pitted
+- 1 ½ cups Medjool dates pitted

 - Take a taste.
 If you'd like more peanut butter flavor, add another tablespoon here and pulse to combine.